 There is a knock and a broken edge to one end, the other end, which still has part of the cork inserted, appears to be in perfect condition.

-A great little piece of history, there are still a few people around who remember being fed with one of these.
+A great little piece of history, some people remember being fed with one of these.